So this is officially my first of a series called “Secret’s Revealed” in which I give away all of my graphic designer gold. Well, not all of it.

 Anyway, I had to convert this clients graphic from CMYK to Pantone.
 It’s super easy to convert from Pantone to CMYK in Adobe Illustrator, but there are a couple extra steps to go the other way.

 Artwork printed in CMYK is printed using four (not three like I say in the video) separate inks layered over one another to create the colors in the artwork.
 What does CMYK stand for?
-Cyan, Magenta, Yellow and blacK.
-I don’t know why they use “K” for black.
-I guess they didn’t like the way CMYB sounded?
-Anyway, a Pantone color is a single, custom mixed ink that costs more to use than the standard CMYK.
+Cyan, Magenta, Yellow and Black.
+A Pantone color is a single, custom mixed ink that costs more to use than the standard CMYK.
 You get prettier, truer, cleaner colors with Pantone though.
 Many of my clients use the more economical CMYK, but I always include a Pantone equivalent in their style guide because I’m so damn helpful.

 To convert CMYK to Pantone you select the artwork (there’s a helpful little tip in the video about how to select all of the same color without having to client each element individually and risk missing something) then under the “Edit” menu you select “Edit Colors > Recolor Artwork”.
 There’s a tiny little icon to the right of the color sliders.
 Click this and find the “Color Books” library.
 Choose which Pantone library you want to use (The Pantone Solid books are the most commonly used).
 It will automatically convert the CMYK swatches to Pantone and add them to your swatches panel.
 Now, Pantone doesn’t always know best.
 I’ve had some pretty awful equivalents happen.
 Remember, though that what’s on your monitor isn’t what is going to print.
 Every monitor is calibrated differently using different temperatures and brightness values.
 So if you really want to know what a color will look like when your printer prints it …. ask them for a test run or get your hands on a Pantone book.
 Any printer who uses Pantone ink and is worth their salt will be helpful and be able to educate you on what will work best for your project.